Françoise Marie de Bourbon: Marriage

 Her mother-in-law wrote the following in her memoirs:all the ladies in waiting have made her believe that she did my son honour in marrying him; and she is so vain of her own birth and that of her brothers and sisters that she will not hear a word said against them; she will not see any difference between legitimate and illegitimate children.

 Not long after their marriage, Philippe ridiculed his wife's bad temper openly and nicknamed her Madame Lucifer.
 Her mother-in-law said that during the early years of the Chartres marriage, Françoise was as "drunk as drunk" three to four times a week.

-The union, despite open discord, produced eight children, several of whom later married into other European royal families during the Regency of her husband for the young King Louis XV of France.
+The union, despite open discord, produced eight children, several of whom later married into other European royal families during the Regency of her husband for the young King Louis XV.
 Françoise Marie was so annoyed at her children not being recognised as grandchildren of a king that Saint-Simon wrote:The duchesse d'Orléans had a head filled with fantasies that she could not realise...
 Not content with the modern rank of Granddaughter of France, which she enjoyed through her husband, she could not bear the idea that her children were only Princes of the Blood and dreamed up a rank for them that was betwixt and between...great-Grandchildren of France.